Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 is known for other works such as the “Yellow Dog Blues” and the “St. Louis Blues”.

-thoroughly enjoyed it.
+enjoyed it.
 It was my second trip to Memphis.
-About 25 years ago I visited and actually
+About 25 years ago I visited and actually bought a banjo

 This trip, we stayed in the famous Peabody Hotel and, of course, had to watch the famous parade of